 Last week, over 2,000 representatives from our global community of sustainability practitioners, brand strategists, product and service innovators, thought leaders and other change-makers convened at SB’18 Vancouver.
-Attendees shared their latest insights on a multitude of themes pertinent to improving business around the world.
-Here, we dig into brand and organizational efforts to get consumers to deliver their part of the sustainability equation, by putting their money where their mouths are.
+Attendees shared the latest insights on improving business around the world.
+Here, we dig into brand efforts to get consumers to deliver their part of the sustainability equation.

 Sustainability preferences and purchases: Evidence that consumers care

 Several large-scale shifts are taking place in consumer perceptions of sustainable products.
 Research conducted by Sustainable Brands (SB) and Leger on consumer definitions of “the Good Life” has revealed a paradigm shift happening across both Canada and the US.
 Consumers now consider meaningful connection and balanced simplicity to be the most important elements in achieving a ‘good life.”
 This shift is happening across the board — encompassing political lines, genders and generations.

 Brands can capitalize on the desires for meaningful connections and balanced simplicity, and many already have.
 SB’s Talia Arbit and Leger EVP Christian Bourque shared several examples; apps that facilitate mindfulness and meditation, such as headspace and calm, respond to the desire for balanced simplicity.
 REI’s #optoutside and Heineken’s “worlds apart” campaigns both draw on the demand for meaningful connections.